ABOUT RBJ GLOBAL ART GALLERY:

-Founded in 2020 by C. Joi Sanchez, the Radical Blacl Joy Gallery is a safe physical & metaphysical space that manifests the curatorial & archival goals of our founder.
-Created with the intention to encourage, nurture, honor, and empower the legacy & lessons of Black lives.
-A nod to my favorite Brooklyn rapper, my gallery project: The Radical Black Joy Gallery & Social Club is an idea for spaces created to center the liberation, empowerment, healing, and communion of contemporary Black creatives & entrepreneurs.
+Founded in 2020 by C. Joi Sanchez, the Radical Black Joy Global Art Gallery stands as a physical and metaphysical sanctuary—a space meticulously crafted to manifest the curatorial and archival goals of its visionary founder.
+Born from a profound intention to encourage, nurture, honor, and empower the legacy and lessons of Black lives, this gallery project, titled "The Radical Black Joy Gallery & Social Club," pays homage to the vibrant spirit of Brooklyn and envisions spaces centered on the liberation, empowerment, healing, and communion of contemporary Black creatives and entrepreneurs.

 Who is @RadicalBlackJoi ?

 Joi Sanchez, a multifaceted artist with a remarkable journey, is on a mission to leave her indelible mark on the world of art and creativity.
 Born and raised in Brooklyn, New York, Joi's path was uniquely influenced by the rich history and dedication to Black personhood that surrounded her.
 She is the daughter of the renowned music industry figure, Patrick Adams, and Christine Wiltshire.
 Her grandparents, Courtenay L Wiltshire, a civil rights lawyer, and Violet Wiltshire, a dedicated teacher, were living historians of the civil rights movement, having immigrated to New York from Barbados.